+In order to obtain a Camel Card, a student must be an accepted applicant or registered student and present a valid picture identification.
+Staff members must be currently employed with Campbell University and show a valid picture identification.
+Valid picture identification includes valid driver’s license, state identification cards, and passports.
 Camel Cards are made in the Office of Student Life located in the Wallace Student Center or Photographic located on Bolton Road during normal university business hours.
 However, Camel Cards will be made at various locations on campus during orientation, registration, and other peak periods.
 Students and guests will be notified of these locations during these times.

 Each Camel Card will include a photograph which clearly shows the entire face of the cardholder.
 No Cardholder who is wearing a hat, head covering, or dark glasses is allowed to be photographed for the purpose of the Camel Card.
 Campbell University reserves the right to make exceptions to this rule in order to accommodate a Cardholder’s religious practices or medical condition.
 Campbell University has the right to determine, in its sole discretion, if a photograph meets the above standard and to require the Cardholder to be photographed again in order to meet this standard.